 D&B is a business services company that provides businesses with commercial data and analytics, and they’re considered the gold standard in determining business credit standing.
 As of 2013, the company’s database contains information on more than 265 million companies across 200 countries worldwide.

-A Paydex score is a credit score for businesses.
-In fact, it operates much like the FICO individual credit scores you get through shopping with credit cards, taking out personal loans, etc., but with some key differences.
-The score determines your business’s creditworthiness—in other words, how promptly you pay your creditors and suppliers, or your payment history performance.
+Paydex scores do operate much like consumers’ FICO credit scores, but there are some key differences.
+Rather than reflecting your personal credit history, your Paydex score determines your business’s creditworthiness—in other words, how promptly your business pays your creditors and suppliers, or your payment history performance.